 - How many products or services do you offer?
 What is the architecture of these products?

-- Online via browser
+- Online via a web browser

-- Through an app
+- Online through an app

 - Retail locations